Best Practices for using UserLock

 Select “Ask for MFA”.

 Once this feature is enabled, the user must already be enrolled in MFA and have connected once to that machine while connected to the corporate network.
-After that, all offline connections will be prompted with MFA.
+After that, all logons without network connection will be prompted with MFA.
 For more information about this setting, see this use case.

 Restrict users to initial access points, with the control to remotely logoff previously opened sessions